History, Historiography, Uses of the Past

 - Peter Burke, The Renaissance Sense of the Past

-- Jared Diamond, Guns, Germs and Steel [The only genuinely scientific approach to history I've ever seen.
-Brilliant and utterly convincing.
-Doesn't so much put forward a theory of historiography as exemplify an implicit one.]
+- Jared Diamond, Guns, Germs and Steel [Doesn't so much put forward a theory of historiography as exemplify an implicit one.]

 - David Hackett Fischer, Historians' Fallacies: Towards a Logic of Historical Thought

 - Carlo Ginzburg, Clues, Myths, and the Historical Method [Interesting, with much food for thought, but not fully convincing.
-His discussion of "clues", for instance, (a) doesn't mention the hypothetico-deductive method at all, which is intensely puzzling since that's basically what he's talking about; (b) doesn't mention Helmholtz; (c) draws the untenable distinction he does between generalizing, "Galilean" sciences, e.g. astronomy, and particularizing, historical sciences --- since the diagnoses in the particular case depends on general principles (e.g., each artist has a certain, stable, distinct way of drawing hands), and generalizing sciences attempt to explain and deal with particular cases (why did this reaction-vessel turn red, the cause of that supernova); and (d) claims that the intellectual changes he describes were somehow motivated by the class struggles, claims he doesn't even begin to support.
+His discussion of "clues", for instance, (a) doesn't mention the philosophy-of-science discussion of hypothetico-deductive method at all, which is intensely puzzling since that's basically what he's talking about; (b) doesn't mention Helmholtz (whose work made the idea of "unconscious inference" from sensory cues to the external world a huge part of psychology); (c) draws the untenable distinction he does between generalizing, "Galilean" sciences, e.g. astronomy, and particularizing, historical sciences --- since the diagnoses in the particular case depends on general principles (e.g., to appropriate one of his examples, that each artist has a certain, stable and distinct, way of drawing hands), and generalizing sciences attempt to explain and deal with particular cases (why did this reaction-vessel turn red, the cause of that supernova); and (d) claims that the intellectual changes he describes were somehow motivated by the class struggles, claims he doesn't even begin to support.
 Nonetheless, his discussion of "clues" has a lot of interesting material and obervations.]

 - E. J. Hobsbawm, On History

-- Marshall Hodgson, The Venture of Islam [The Introduction to vol. I has a very fine methodological disscussion]
+- The Venture of Islam [The Introduction to vol. I has a very fine methodological discussion...]

 - ibn Khaldûn, The Muqaddimah